caginer/collectorvault/README.md

 # collectorvault
 Spring Boot restful API to manage a videogame collection.

-Create and manage your collection of videogames, As a WIP project will have some unused database fields.
+Create and manage your collection of videogames, As a WIP project it's possible to find some unused database fields.

 To run it correctly you will need to install the MYSQL database included in the "BBDD" folder.